Personal Immigration

 • Have limited leave to remain as a Turkish Businessperson or Turkish Worker under Appendix ECAA; or

-• Have refugee leave or humanitarian protection status in the UK.
+• Have protection status, including refugee permission or humanitarian protection, in the UK; or

 A British Citizen in the UK includes a British Citizen who is coming to the UK with you as your partner.
 A person with indefinite leave to remain in the UK includes a person who is being admitted for settlement on the same occasion as you.

-You and your partner must both be over the age of 18 on the date when you submit your Fiance Visa application.
+You and your partner must both be aged 18 or over on the date when you submit your Fiancé(e) Visa application.

-The UK Fiance Visa relationship requirement has various elements to it:
+The UK Fiancé(e) Visa relationship requirement has various elements to it:

 • You and your partner must not be within a prohibited degree of relationship;